zeroincombenze/tools/zerobug/README.rst

 `Z0BUG_remove_os_tree list_of_paths` (bash)

 Remove a full os tree created by `build_os_tree`
+If python, list of paths is a list of strings.
+If bash, list is a string of paths separated by spaces.

-Function reads list of paths and removes all directories.
+Function reads list of paths and remove all directories.
 If directory is an absolute path, the supplied path is dropped.
 If directory is a relative path, the directory is dropped from tests/res directory.

 Warning!
 This function remove directory and all sub-directories without any control.

-Args:
-    * os_tree (list): list of directories to remove

 ::